You cannot copy content of this website, your IP is being recorded

 What are some of the types of breathing-related sleep disorders?

+Breathing-related sleep disorders encompass various conditions that, despite their shared impact on an individual’s breathing, differ in terms of their causes and severity.
 One of the most prevalent and serious among these disorders is sleep apnea.
 In sleep apnea, the airway experiences recurrent collapses during sleep, leading to intermittent lapses in breathing.
 These interruptions not only disrupt the continuity of sleep but also influence the body’s oxygen levels.
+Sleep apnea can result from either a lack of effort to breathe, where the brain fails to transmit proper signals to the respiratory muscles, or a failure of the respiratory muscles to respond to the brain’s signals.

+Obstructive sleep-disordered breathing is a prevalent condition observed in most children with breathing-related sleep disorders.
+In this scenario, an obstruction in the airway hinders a child’s ability to breathe, making the process difficult and, at times, impossible.
 Another type of breathing-related sleep disorder is sleep-related hypoxemia disorder, which primarily stems from an underlying health issue affecting breathing, such as various types of lung conditions.
 This disorder is often a consequence of other health problems impacting respiratory function.

+Additionally, there is catathrenia, characterized by an abnormal breathing pattern during sleep.
+Most notably, patients experiencing episodes of catathrenia exhale slowly and emit a groan-like sound during their sleep.
 Given the wide range of potential breathing-related sleep disorders, it is important to consult a specialist at Koala® Center for Sleep & TMJ Disorders for an accurate diagnosis and treatment plan.

 What are the symptoms of sleep-disordered breathing in kids?